 Associate Research Scientist

-I am an ecologist who combines field and geospatial data and methods to study the pattern and process of ecological systems and biodiversity.
+I am an ecologist who combines field and geospatial data and methods to study the pattern and process of ecological systems, biodiversity and health.
 I also strive to build bridges between science and social science.
 What motivates my work is recognition of the complexity of the relationship of humans and ecological systems.
 These relationships and their emergent properties can be studied at different spatial scales and levels of biological organization.
-Knowledge gained from field studies, geospatial data, and analysis can be used to build models that help scientists and to understand the implications of human actions on the social and natural systems of which they are a part.
+Knowledge gained from field studies, geospatial data, and analysis can be used to build models that help scientists and to understand the implications of human actions on the social and natural systems of which they are a part and particularly on health of ecosystems and people.

-Rosina's research interests lie at the interface of science and policy--principally on issues related to climate change adaptation and mitigation at the national and international levels.
+Rosina’s research interests lie at the interface of science and policy--principally on issues related to climate change adaptation and mitigation at the national and international levels.
 She teaches courses on Climate Policy.
-Currently she is a member of the President's Council of Advisors on Science and Technology (PCAST), and provides advice on how science, technology and innovation can lead to responsible and effective U.S. policy.
-Rosina serves as an Adaptation Fellow at the World Bank, leads the Adaptation Chapter for the Congressionally-mandated U.S. National Climate assessment, and is review editor for the Intergovernmental Panel on Climate Change.
-She serves on the Boards of several Foundations and NGOs and has lectured on climate and sustainability issues on every continent.
-Bierbaum served in both the executive and legislative branches of Government for two decades--as the Senate-confirmed director of the White House Office of Science and Technology Policy's Environment Division, and in multiple capacities at the Congressional Office of Technology Assessment.
-Rosins was Dean of SNRE from 2001-2011, during which time she oversaw the creation of a new undergraduate Program in the Environment, five new dual Master's degrees across campus, and tripled interdisciplinary research in the School.
+She has been named the new Chair of the Global Environment Facility’s Science and Technical Advisory Panel, and serves on President Obama's Council of Advisors on Science and Technology (PCAST).
+Rosina is an Adaptation Fellow at the World Bank, leads the Adaptation Chapter for the Congressionally-mandated U.S. National Climate assessment, and is review editor for the Intergovernmental Panel on Climate Change.
+She serves on the Boards of several Foundations and NGOs and has lectured on every continent.
+Bierbaum served in both the executive and legislative branches of Government for two decades--as the Senate-confirmed director of the White House Office of Science and Technology Policy’s Environment Division, and in multiple capacities at the Congressional Office of Technology Assessment.
+Rosina was Dean of SNRE from 2001-2011, during which time she oversaw the creation of a new undergraduate Program in the Environment, five new dual Master’s degrees across campus, and tripled interdisciplinary research in the School.

 Research interests focus on land use change and its effects on ecosystems and on human vulnerability.
 This work connects a computer-based simulation (e.g., agent-based modeling) of land-use-change processes with GIS and remote sensing based data on historical patterns of landscape change and social surveys.
 We are working to couple these models with GIS-based data and other models to evaluate consequences of change.
 We are also working to understand the ways in which land-use decisions are made.
 Collaborative research investigate the effects of spatial and social neighborhoods on the physical and social risks on human health.